-Most commonly, sprains and strains are not the result of any single event but rather from repeated overloading.
+Most commonly, neck pain is not the result of any single event but rather from repeated overloading.

 Tendons and ligaments generally manage small isolated stressors quite well, but repetitive challenges lead to injury in much the same way that constantly bending a piece of copper wire will cause it to break.
-Examples of these less acute types of cervical sprain/strain injuries include bad posture, poor workstations, repetitive movements, prolonged overhead activity, sedentary lifestyles, improper sleep positions, poor bra support and obesity.
+Examples of these less acute types of neck injuries include bad posture, poor workstations, repetitive movements, prolonged overhead activity, sedentary lifestyles, and improper sleep positions.

 Following acute injuries, you can apply ice for 10-15 minutes each hour.
 Heat may be helpful after several days or for more chronic types of pain.
 Ask your doctor for specific ice/heat recommendations.

-Persistent neck pain,migraines and headaches force you to give up things you love doing.
+Persistent neck pain and headaches force you to give up things you love doing.
 The truth is, pain changes everything.
 The good news is that the right chiropractic care can change pain.